Fire Safety for Business

 Portable fire equipment, such as fire extinguishers, fire blankets and fire hose reels, are essential fire protection equipment for fighting fires, but to successfully operate the equipment, someone who is properly trained must physically be on the premises.
 As fire can spread out of control very quickly, particularly in large facilities, some building managers may choose to install an automatic fire suppression system such as an automatic fire sprinkler system.
 Fire suppression systems can be linked to a facility’s fire or smoke detection system.
 Once activated, they automatically release water to quickly suppress and control the spread of a fire.
 Sprinkler systems can help minimise damage to property and by controlling fire, thereby giving building occupants extra time to safely evacuate.

 Consultation with a fire protection specialist will ensure that the most appropriate fire protection solutions are provided to protect you, your employees and customers and your business.
 It is important that the best available fire protection solution is in place, that adequate emergency signage is provided and that portable fire protection equipment is correctly positioned.
 Take, for example, a fire extinguisher – did you know that a water-based fire extinguisher should never be used on electrical equipment and electrical fires?
 These fires are best treated with a dry chemical fire extinguisher or a CO2 fire extinguisher.
 Staff should receive the necessary and specific fire safety training applicable to your business with portable fire extinguishers.
 This training will educate your staff on the types of fire extinguishers available and will provide practical training on which fire extinguisher to use and how to use it correctly.
+We are also here to help you with selecting the correct fire extinguisher installation and fire extinguishing testing.

 Planning for fire protection is vital.
 We have put this guide together to help businesses learn more about and prepare for fire protection.